 Easy to Set Up

 Unlike other designs, the Hubba Hubba tent is easy to put together.
 Even if you are using it for the first time, the unified hub-and-pole system with color coded clips make it effortless to set up.
 Additionally, the nearly free standing construction creates an interior space with nearly vertical walls for increased stability.
 This means it can withstand a bit of weather.

 If you are ventilation conscious, there is more of it.
 The doors at each side has a large vent and the inner fabric is about half mesh for excellent breathability.
 Another cool feature is that the vestibules can roll part-way from the bottom to increase airflow.

 It is made to be lightweight and packs down pretty small for convenient backpacking.
 To spice it up, it comes with an ultra-compact compression sack for hassle free packing.
 Finally, this sack also features a pull handle for efficient transportation.

 This double-wall dome outdoor tent has prioritized on space to ensure a couple can enjoy a home away from home.
 Its 35 square feet space is very livable and comfortable for two adults to sleep and move around.
 This is designed with tall campers in mind as the 92-inch length adequately accommodates campers up to 7 feet tall.

 Color coded fly attachments

-It is one of the most convenient tents out there.
+It is one of the most convenient camping gear out there.
 It features 2 large doors which allow easy entry and exit without disturbing your partner at night.